 Writing a compelling opening chapter is the first important task you have to do when you start writing a story.
 The chapter, as we all know, is very important.
 Editors judge books upon it.
 If the opening chapter fails to hook them, the manuscript isn’t published.
-Rejection letter.
+You receive a rejection letter.

 But we, the aspiring writers, don’t want that.
 We all want our stories to be published.
 So we all want to write a compelling opening chapter that will make the editors believe it’s magic.
 The question is: how?

-This 5-part article tutorial gives the game away about writing the first chapter in such a way that the reader can’t put it down.
-Read, apply your imagination and use the information, and your novel might just be improved.
+This five-part article tutorial gives the game away about writing the first chapter in such a way that the reader can’t put it down.
+Read, apply your imagination and use the information, and your novel will improve.